Making money online doesn’t have to be hard. You don’t have to be a computer whiz, and you don’t have to be an experienced entrepreneur.

 - Mike and Jason can help you meet women.

 - Manu makes it possible for you to watch the old cartoons you once loved.

-- Andrew Warner made it possible for you to get greeting cards online.
+- Andrew Warner made it possible for you to send and receive greeting cards online.

-Do you know of any other people who did well online but weren’t computer whizzes?
+Do you know of other people who did well online but weren’t computer whizzes?